e3expeli0t/eplc/Wiki.md

 #Introduction:

-Epl is multi paradigmatic .
+Epl is multi paradigmatic systems programming language .
 That focuses on easy complex software systems production.
 The language is easy to learn and code.

 #Language semantics: